Yuzuki-N/nndl-solutions/README.md

-# A aolution about nndl
+# A solution about nndl

 Their official website at https://nndl.github.io/